If you want to cook a medieval dish, the Recipes Grid is the place to look for ideas!

 Some of these facts will relate to similarities between medieval dishes and modern ones.
 Others will be the entire opposite, particularly when it comes to the ingredients used.

-The Recipes Grid offers a quick and easy overview of the different medieval dishes I have published to date.
-I hope you find something there to enjoy.
+The Recipes Grid offers a quick overview of the different medieval dishes I have published to date.
+I’ve even come up with a medieval ice cream recipe.

 Medieval Dish vs Modern Recipe

 A great example of similarity between medieval and modern food is beef and red wine stew.
 It’s a good recipe which is as relevant today as it was in medieval times.
 Beef stew has long been a popular meat dish.
 The ingredients may have changed over the years but only a little and not radically.
 It is still essentially a beef stew with red wine!

 One of the major differences between medieval and modern food is salad.
 Salad was quite different then to the salad we know today.
 Lettuce, tomatoes and cucumber that many of us grew up with were simply not available in medieval Europe.
 Medieval salad recipes consisted mainly of flowers and herbs.One of the most notable things about food from that period is that it echoed a class division.
 Food for the rich and food for the poor.